logotype

 David Gardner

-He and his wife Margaret both graduated as Morehead-Cain Scholars from the University of North Carolina at Chapel Hill in 1988; David is a recipient of UNC’s prestigious “Distinguished Young Alumni Award.”
-He loves games of all kinds, especially board games, having a collection of hundreds of them, which the Gardner’s have played a lot over the years with their three children.
+David and his wife Margaret both graduated as Morehead-Cain Scholars from the University of North Carolina at Chapel Hill in 1988; he is a recipient of UNC’s prestigious “Distinguished Young Alumni Award.”
+He plays games of all kinds, especially board games, having a collection of hundreds of them, which the Gardners have played a lot over the years with their three (grown) children.
 David served on the Individual Investor Advisory Committee of the New York Stock Exchange for 15 years and the Folger Shakespeare Library board for 10 years.
+A native Washingtonian, he particularly enjoyed his 2019 graduating class for Leadership Greater Washington.
 He currently serves on the Board of Directors of the Conscious Capitalism Institute and is a Co-Founder of Conscious Capitalism DC.
-He is a graduate of the Leadership Greater Washington Signature Program Class of 2 019.
+He is “Limited Partner #1” in the Motley Fool Ventures debut fund, and continues to love investing in all forms.

 Motley: Hope more, fear less